NuclearTriad/StraightUp/README.md

 ```
 Solution:
 when the page is loaded the sketch will proceed to calculate the accuracy of the signal
-in order to obtain casual movements of the position under a fixed value.
+collecting the fluctuating values untill they'll stay under a certain threshold.
 This need a short time asking to the user to stand still.
 ```
 ### Image loading
 ```
 Problem:
-long loading time due to big png images.
+long loading time due to big filesizes of png images.
 ```
 ```
 Solution:
-images have been compressed and loaded only when they’re required by the page.
+images have been compressed and the ones that are not essential
+are loaded only when they’re required by the page.
 ```
 ### Touch interferences
 ```
 Problem:
-when the user touches the screen, the touch permain interfering with other buttons.
+when the user touches the screen, the touch persists even when the touch is released interfering with other buttons.
 ```
 ```
 Solution:
-when the muse is not pressed the coordinates of the touch are set outside of the canvas.
+when the touch is released the coordinates of the touch are set outside of the canvas.
 ```
-### Climb mode responsive
+### Climb mode not fully responsive
 ```
 Problem:
-make the climb mode responsive, considering the mask of the structure.
+making the climb mode responsive, while taking into consideration the mask of the structure.
 ```
 ```
 Solution: